We’ve all heard or exclaimed, “Oh, my aching back!” But how much do we know about low back pain? Take this quiz to find out.

 False.
 Acute low back pain may persist anywhere from a few days to a few weeks.
 In the words of Marin Grabois, MD, professor of anesthesiology at Baylor College of Medicine in Houston, “We’ve lifted something heavy the wrong way, we’ve bent the wrong way, or maybe we’ve been hit in the back, 90 to 95 percent or more of those incidents resolve.
 The patient doesn’t see a doctor.”

 5. It’s usually muscle strain.

 True.
 Low back pain is most often caused by strained muscles or tendons or sprained ligaments, many times related to an accident or sports injury.

 6. There are no treatments for back pain.

 False.
-Staying active, exercising regularly, not smoking, not lifting anything too heave, wearing comfortable shoes with good arch support, maintaining a healthy weight and having good posture may prevent back pain.
+Staying active, exercising regularly, not smoking, not lifting anything too heavy, wearing comfortable shoes with good arch support, maintaining a healthy weight, and having good posture may prevent back pain.